Syrian Kurds mobilize across from Turkish troops | DW | 09.10.2019

 Read more: Why Turkey wants a military assault on Syrian Kurds

-More than 100 vehicles carrying troops and weapons were allegedly sent to Sanliurfa province in southeastern Turkey
+More than 100 vehicles carrying troops and weapons were allegedly sent to Sanliurfa province in southern Turkey

 According to a local broadcast citing Turkish Defense Minister Hulusi Akar on Wednesday, the Turkish army's preparations continue.